-- Ingredients for a stir-fry, eg onion, garlic, tomato, courgette, mushrooms, seafood (optional).
+- Ingredients for a stir-fry, eg onion, garlic, tomato, courgette, mushrooms

 - Crème fraiche

 Turn on grill.
-Slice the vegetables thinly and stir-fry, with seafood if used.
+Slice the vegetables thinly and stir-fry.

 Remove from heat, allow to cool a little.
 Season to taste.
 Stir in crème fraiche, cover with sliced cheese and brown under the grill.
 Serve.

 Chayley became a veggie as a student, and still loves her cheap and easy root vegetable mainstay.
 This sweet mash is great for kids too.

 - A variety of root vegetables (try sweet potato, swede or parsnips alongside your regular carrots and potatoes)

 - An onion or leek (or both)